-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to §43.5).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to \$43.6).

-A Combined Honors degree in History and another discipline requires a minimum of \star 42 (at the junior and senior levels) in History and a minimum of \star 36 in the other discipline.
+A Combined Honors degree in History and another discipline requires a minimum of \bigstar 42 (at the junior and senior levels) in History and a minimum of \bigstar 36 in the other discipline.